Top Sports Teams · Reference

 #1

-27 World Series titles — the most in any North American pro sport.
+27 World Series titles , the most in any North American pro sport.
 Arguably the most valuable and globally recognized franchise in American sports; Yankee Stadium and the pinstripes are global icons.
 Runners-up: Knicks, Giants, Rangers, Mets.
+Note: if the Knicks win the 2026 NBA title (their first since 1973), co-equal status will be considered, a championship would mark the marquee NBA franchise in the league's biggest market returning to the top after a 50-plus-year drought.

 #2